Sanlu Group: Expansion

-In February 2006, the group opened a dairy plant in Tangshan with annual capacity of 200,000 tons of powdered milk.
-At the time of signing the joint venture contract with Fonterra, the company declared it would invest 3 billion yuan for external growth, with the aim of forming a national industrial network over the next three years.
+In February 2006, the group opened a dairy plant in Tangshan with an annual capacity of 200,000 tons of powdered milk.
+At the time of signing the joint venture contract with Fonterra, the company declared it would invest 3 billion yuan for external growth, to form a national industrial network over the next three years.
 In April 2006, Sanlu acquired a liquid milk production base in Weifang, Shandong, capable of producing 300,000 tons of liquid milk every year, at an outlay of 400 million yuan.
-In October of the same year, the company invested in a production facility with capacity of 100,000 tons of lactic acid bacteria drink and yoghurt in Xinxiang, Henan, at a cost of 120 million yuan.
+In October of the same year, the company invested in a production facility with a capacity of 100,000 tons of lactic acid bacteria drink and yoghurt in Xinxiang, Henan, for 120 million yuan.

 In 2007, its sales reached ¥10 billion.
 Milk powder sales of the group ranked number 1 for 15 consecutive years, with a market share of 18 percent.
 The company prided itself on its stringent quality control procedures, boasting its extremely rigorous tests on its products.
 "Made in China", a special edition of the CCTV program "Quality Reports Weekly", aired on 2 September 2007, and focused on the company.
 It claimed over 1,000 different tests were carried out before its products leave the factory.
 To that end, on 8 January 2008, it was awarded second prize at the 2007 National Scientific Techniques Awards in the category of 'Innovative infant formula research and other related techniques'.
 A number of its products were exempt from government inspection for having passed government quality checks three times in succession.
 Sanlu is one of the largest employers in Shijiazhuang, with close to 10,000 people on its payroll.